nobonobo/miniaudio-go/README.md

 ## TODO

 - Fix deadlock when not setting any device formats (should use device defaults).
+    - Issue is caused by the fact that we were using config to know channel.
+    - Need to find a way to set dta callback afte init, so we can know channel count within the data callback.
 - Read number of channels from miniaudio context.
 - Generate intermittant C file after macros.